david8zhang/guild-manager-v2/README.md

 ## Features to implement for next time:

 - Show the player when it's their turn and when it's the enemy's turn
+- Figure out why continue button shows up when the attack animation is not yet finished
 - Hero stats (log kills, etc.)
 - Post match update the team records